vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     b) By the data type specified in the method definition
+     By the data type specified in the method definition
    </details>

 9. What is the difference between a method header and a method signature in Java?